Assistant Professor of Finance at Rice University, Jones Graduate School of Business (faculty webpage)

 News

-In October, my credit card research: The Semblance of Success in Nudging Consumers to Pay Down Credit Card Debt has been (Conditionally) Accepted at the American Economic Journal: Economic Policy.
+In March, my credit card research: The Semblance of Success in Nudging Consumers to Pay Down Credit Card Debt was published in the American Economic Journal: Economic Policy (Open Access link).
 This paper has been covered by The Wall Street Journal, The New York Times, and Yahoo!
 Finance.
 Summarized in Chicago Booth Review Article and also covered in various blogs (1) (2) (3) (4).

 Background

-Before moving to Chicago, I spent six years conducting economic research informing financial regulation at the UK Financial Conduct Authority, Bank of England, and Federal Reserve Bank of New York.
+Before moving to Chicago for my Ph.D., I spent six years conducting economic research informing financial regulation at the UK Financial Conduct Authority, Bank of England, and Federal Reserve Bank of New York.
 I am a graduate of the University of Warwick and University College London.
 While studying for my Ph.D., I received the National Bureau of Economic Research (NBER) Consumer Finance Dissertation Fellowship for my research.
+My research spans the academic fields of household finance, behavioral economics/finance, and FinTech.
+I have studied a variety of aspects of household finances including buy now pay later (BNPL), credit cards, credit files, and payday loans.
+In my research I study large datasets of granular household finances to understand consumer and firm behaviors, often using econometric methodologies to estimate the causal effects, and have run field experiments (RCTs) with lenders to test the effects of policies.

 My academic research has been published in leading finance, marketing, and economics journals with summaries in the Chicago Booth Review.
 For more information see my academic research page, CV, or Google Scholar.